Williamstown, Victoria: Colonial exploration and settlement

-The mouth of the Yarra River was later inspected in May and June 1835 by a party led by John Batman who recognised the potential of the Melbourne town-site for settlement.

 In November 1835, Captain Robson Coltish, master of the barque Norval sailed from Launceston, then crossing Bass Strait with a cargo of 500 sheep and 50 Hereford cattle which had been consigned by Dr. Alexander Thomson.
 After reaching the coastline of Port Phillip, Captain Coltish chose the area now known as Port Gellibrand, as a suitable place to unload his cargo.
-Within weeks of the first consignment, a stream of vessels began making their way across Bass Strait.

 When Governor Richard Bourke and Captain William Lonsdale visited the emergent settlement at Port Phillip in 1837, they both felt the main site of settlement at Point Gellibrand would emerge at the estuary and they renamed it William's Town after King William IV, then the English monarch.
 It served as the Settlement of Port Phillip's first anchorage and as the centre for port facilities until the late 19th century.

 Williamstown was initially considered along with the sites that became known as Geelong and Melbourne for the capital of the new colony at Port Phillip.
 Although Williamstown offered excellent proximity to anchorage, Melbourne was ultimately chosen due to its abundance of fresh water.
-Wiliamstown remained an important port of the new colony, and the first streets of old William's Town were laid out in 1837 with that in mind.
+Williamstown remained an important port of the new colony, and the first streets of old William's Town were laid out in 1837 with that in mind.

 The first land sales in the area took place in 1837.
 A 30-metre stone jetty was built by convict labour in 1838 where Gem Pier now stands.
 That same year a ferry service between Melbourne and Williamstown was established aboard the steamer Fire Fly.
 It was used to convey passengers, as well as sheep and cattle from Tasmania.

 The first lighthouse, a wooden one with an oil-burning beacon at the top, was erected at Point Gellibrand in 1840.
 In that same year a water police superintendent was appointed to Williamstown.
 Williamstown remains the present-day home of the Victorian Water Police.

 A bluestone lighthouse was built in 1849–50 to replace the original wooden one.
 It only operated as a lighthouse until 1860, when a Pile Light was built and anchored off Shelly Beach, after which it served as a time ball tower.